-In February 2013, the FASB issued ASU 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("ASU 2013-02").
-The amendments of this ASU do not change the current requirements for reporting net income or other comprehensive income in financial statements.
-However, the amendments require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
-In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
+In February 2013, the FASB issued ASU 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, ("ASU 2013-02").
+The amendments of this ASU do not change the current requirements for reporting net income or OCI in financial statements.
+However, the amendments require an entity to provide information about the amounts reclassified out of AOCI by component.
+In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of AOCI by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
 For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
-ASU 2013-02 is effective prospectively for the Company for reporting periods beginning after December 15, 2012.
-The adoption of ASU 2013-02 is not expected to have a material impact on the Company's consolidated financial statements.
+ASU 2013-02 was effective prospectively for the Company for reporting periods beginning after December 15, 2012.
+The Company's adoption of ASU 2013-02 beginning on January 1, 2013 did not have a material impact on the Company's consolidated financial statements.